HW 06 - Evaluating claims from astrology

 Exercise 1

-What are the cases in this data set?
-How many cases are there in our sample?
+Import and review the data.
+What are the observations in this data set?
+How many observations are there in our sample?
+What are the variables?
+Feel free to consult the original study if you need additional context.

 Exercise 2

-Our alternative hypothesis should reflect the research question, i.e. some change since 1995.
-Since the research question doesn’t state a direction for the change, we use a two sided alternative hypothesis:
+Our alternative hypothesis should reflect the research question, i.e. astrologers perform better than random guessing.
+Since the research question states a direction for the change, we can use a one-sided alternative hypothesis:

-Create a filtered data frame called births14_white that contain data only from white mothers.
-Then, calculate the mean of the weights of their babies.
+Create a filtered data frame that contains only data from those with astrological experience.
+Then, calculate the mean number of correct guesses.
 Run the appropriate hypothesis test, visualize the null distribution, calculate the p-value, and interpret the results in context of the data and the hypothesis test.

 Exercise 3